darkobits/cron/README.md

 import Cron from '@darkobits/cron';

 const task = async () => {
-  // Make the world a better place here.
+  // Save the whales here.
 };

 // Run at 12:00 on Wednesdays during every third month.